 - The Discworld food groups: sugar, starch, grease, and burnt crunchy bits.
 It says something about the strangeness of the Discworld that on that world, all four of these things can be dug out of the ground.

 - Ponder Stibbons' attempts at cladistics (really closer to phenetics) lead to conclusions such as "the banana is actually a fish", because there are fish which are yellow and travel in "bunches".

-- Types of rock the Dwarfs have a name for include "rock which just hit me on the head" and "rock which looked really interesting and which I swear I left here yesterday."
+- Types of rock the Dwarfs have a name for (overlapping with Translation: "Yes" because these are a single word in Dwarvish) include "rock which just hit me on the head" and "rock which looked really interesting and which I swear I left here yesterday."

 - The Areas of My Expertise plays this card a few times.
 For example the column on "food, drink, and cheese", where there are "only so many kinds of foods to write about", namely "abs, polar bear steaks, chili, chili, and polar bear steaks."

 - The Doctor Who episode Closing Time features a baby named Alfie (aka Stormageddon, Dark Lord of All) who classifies all humans into four categories.
 "Mum", "Not Mum" (his father Craig), "Also Not Mum" (the Doctor) and "Peasants".
 By the end of the episode, he and Craig have grown close enough to allow for a "Dad" classification.
 His first word is also "Doctor", indicating he may have eliminated the "Also Not Mum" category as well.